 The future of "toothbrush robots"

 The adaptability of the system, according to the researchers, could make it sufficiently sensitive for clinical and personalized use, being able to adapt to any type of dentition.
-New tests are underway and the first employment on volunteers is approaching.
+New tests are underway and the first use on volunteers is approaching.